 HistoryCalifornia was one of the first states to adopt a long-term policy agenda focused on asset building.
 Initiating this effort was the San Francisco-based nonprofit Earned Assets Resource Network (EARN), which created the Asset Policy Initiative of California (APIC) in 2003 to advance policies designed to help low- and moderate-income families save, invest, and preserve their assets.

-State asset policy initiatives come out of the realization that the model of government subsidy for savings and investment, which has benefited upper middle class and wealthy Americans, might, with some modifications, also be made to work for lower-income Americans.
-The success of the pilot individual development account program (annual cost: $25 million—less than ten cents per capita) indicates the plausibility of leveraging small amounts of government funds to obtain much larger increases in wealth building.
+State asset policy initiatives come out of the realization that the model of government subsidy for savings and investment, which has benefited upper-middle class and wealthy Americans, might, with some modifications, be made to work for lower-income Americans.
+While numerous states and localities have supported aspects of community wealth building for decades, it is only within the last few years that this has become an explicit policy goal.

 State asset building initiatives play a critical role in building community wealth for several key reasons: